 NOTE: Para-aminoblebbistatin at 4 mM concentration in DMSO was used here.

-Prepare 4500 µL of 20 µM diluted actin solution for each assay plate (384-well black-wall polystyrene microplate).
+Prepare 4500 µL of 20 µM diluted actin solution for each assay plate (384-well black-wall polystyrene microplate) by diluting actin stock solution in actin buffer.
 Mix the solution thoroughly by pipetting up and down 30x using a 5 mL pipette to reduce viscosity and heterogeneity by breaking actin filaments.
 Centrifuge the solution to remove any precipitated protein present (7,197 x g, 20 °C, 10 min).
 Carefully transfer the supernatant into a clean centrifuge tube.

 Prepare master mix containing LDH and PK enzymes (“enzyme mix”).
 For each assay plate, combine 171.4 µL of LDH solution, 171.4 µL of PK solution and 3189.3 µL or 3252.9 µL of myosin buffer for assays involving cardiac or skeletal muscle myosin II’s, respectively, in a 15 mL conical centrifuge tube.
 Do not add any myosin at this point to avoid aggregation and precipitation.